Barrel racing: Competition technique

 The approach to the first barrel is particularly critical.
 The rider can decide whether to go to the left or the right barrel first.
 Each turn in barrel racing is, ideally, a relatively even half-circle around the barrel that takes about three strides.
+It is best to use the inside leg while going around the first half of a barrel, and the outside leg in the second half.
 In approaching the second barrel, the horse must do a flying change of lead and rider must identify the correct spot to approach the turn around the second barrel.
 The turn around the third and final barrel is in the same direction as the second barrel.
 Completing the third and final turn, horse and rider race for "home", the line that stops the timer and ends the run.

 As the horse sets up to take the turn, the rider must be in position as well, sitting deeply in the saddle, using the inside hand to guide the horse through and around the barrel turn.
 The rider's leg to the inside of the turn is held securely along the girth to support the horse's rib cage and give them a focal point for the turn.
 The athleticism required for this maneuvering comes from optimum physical fitness of the rider and especially the horse.
 Improper preparation for such a sport can cause injury to both horse and rider.
 Injury can be avoided by using the proper protection for both horse and rider.